justinleetyler/justinleetyler.github.io/devotions.md

 And service is its prayer.
 To dwell together in peace,
 To seek knowledge of freedom,
-To serve human need,To the end that all souls shall grow into harmony with the Divine -- Thus do we covenant with each other and with God.
+To serve human need.
+To the end that all souls shall grow into harmony with the Divine -- Thus do we covenant with each other and with God.
 (James Vila Blake)
   -or-